privacyidea/privacyidea/READ_BEFORE_UPDATE.md

 ## Update from 2.23 to 3.0

+* Database

+  **WARNING**: Be sure to run a backup of your database before upgrading!
+  The database schema in regards to the token assignment is changed.
+  The token assignment is moved from the table "token" to the table "tokenowner".
+The user columns in the "token" table are deleted and migrated to the "tokenowner" table.

+* The packaging for ubuntu has changed.
+While privacyIDEA 2.23 was installed into the system environment, the ubuntu packages starting with privacyIDEA 3.0 will install the software in the Python virtual environment at /opt/privacyidea.
+  However, the debian package update process will take care of this.

+  But this also means that the apache configuration was changed slightly.
+  In /etc/apache2/sites-available/privacyidea.conf a line "WSGIPythonHome /opt/privacyidea"
+  was added.
+  Unless you modified the file privacyidea.conf, the update process will take care of this automatically.

+* Package dependencies:

   A lot of changes will be introduced in privacyIDEA 3.0, most notably the Python 3 compatibility.

-* Package dependencies:
   * Removed packages:
     * matplotlib
     * pandas